Hi, I’m Chrissy. I’m a wife, a mother of two and a grandmother of five.

-With a limited education but a lot of determination, hard work and encouragement from my husband, I entered university to graduate with a Graduate Certificate in 2004 at the age of forty seven.
+With a limited education but a lot of determination, hard work and encouragement from my husband, I entered university to graduate with a Graduate Certificate in 2004 at the age of forty-seven.
 This experience then propelled me into doing something more with my hobby of writing and ventured into publishing short stories and poems in local and online magazines and newspapers.
 This I continued to do for about five years.

 During the editing and preparation of the teen novel my health deteriorated and I spent much of my time in bed and housebound.
-Being a Christian doesn’t makes me perfect and I wasn’t coping at all with pain and the many other symptoms I was experiencing at that time.
+Being a Christian doesn’t make me perfect and I wasn’t coping at all with pain and the many other symptoms I was experiencing at that time.
 A good friend suggested I wrote down my thoughts in a journal.
 Writing again became my daily motivation but this time I recorded my feelings and thoughts poetically.
 That journal was the inspiration I needed to write another book.
-A few months after a post illness trip to America, my poetry and words of encouragement book Glimpses of His Glory was published.
+A few months after a post illness trip to America, my poetry and words of encouragement book Glimpses of His Glory (Link temporarily unavailable) was published.

-Poems from the Heart of Our Mum was the inspiration of my father, Bert, who was saddened that his wife’s poems had never been published before she passed away in 2011.
-I published this book on her behalf – the author or those poems, Ruth Barrington (nee Lawson).
+Poems from the Heart of Our Mum (Link temporarily unavailable) was the inspiration of my father, Bert, who was saddened that his wife’s poems had never been published before she passed away in 2011.
+I published this book on her behalf – the author of those poems, Ruth Barrington (nee Lawson).
 My siblings David, Philip, Joy and myself also contributed a poem, letter or article to reflect our impressions of Mum’s poetry in our lives.
 Ray Law, mum’s church pastor, wrote a poem for her funeral and this too has been included at the end of the book.

 My husband and I cared for my father after my mother’s death until December 2016 when my health again crashed.
 Dad entered a nursing home nearby so I could concentrate on my diagnosis, treatment and recovery.
 After two major surgeries in August 2017, I have recovered amazingly quickly but my lifestyle has changed a little and I’m less active.